Silicon Alley: Dot-com bust

-The rapid growth of internet companies during the 1990s, known as the Dot-com bubble, came to a rapid halt during the early 2000s recession.
+The rapid growth of internet companies during the 1990s, known as the dot-com bubble, came to a rapid halt during the early 2000s recession.
 During this economic contraction, many internet companies in Silicon Alley folded.
 The recession also affected publications that covered the sector.
 After the dot-com bust, the Silicon Alley Reporter was rebranded as Venture Reporter, in September 2001, and sold to Dow Jones.
 Self-financed AlleyCat News ceased publication in October 2001.

 Recovery

 A couple of years after the dot-com bust, Silicon Alley began making its comeback with the help of NY Tech Meetup, and NextNY.
 On December 19, 2011, then Mayor Michael R. Bloomberg announced his choice of Cornell University and Technion-Israel Institute of Technology to build a US$2 billion graduate school of applied sciences on Roosevelt Island, with the goal of transforming New York City into the world's premier technology capital.
 As of 2013, Google's second largest office by number of employees, 111 Eighth Avenue, is located in New York.
-Verizon Communications, headquartered at 140 West Street in Lower Manhattan, was in 2014 in the final stages of completing a US$3 billion fiberoptic telecommunications upgrade throughout New York City.
+Verizon Communications, headquartered at 140 West Street in Lower Manhattan, was in 2014 in the final stages of completing a US$3 billion fiber-optic telecommunications upgrade throughout New York City.

 This revival was not restricted to Lower Manhattan, but was spread throughout New York City.
 Hence "Silicon Alley" has been considered by some observers to be an obsolete term.

+On September 6, 2024 IBM opened its new flagship office at One Madison Avenue.
+Located at the southeast corner of Madison Square Park, the new 270,000 square-foot IBM office spans five floors of One Madison Avenue – owned and managed by SL Green Realty Corp. – and will be home to more than 2,000 New York-area employees.